As historic Jensen boatyard shuts down, former employees keep boatcraft alive in Seattle

 Many Jensen employees, blindsided by the sale, were unsure whether to join together in a collective effort or go solo as independent contractors, says Julie Inglish, a 30-year-old former Jensen shipwright.

-But Inglish said that uncertainty faded after she and several other Jensen shipwrights took a side job working with Johnson on the Swiftsure, a 115-year-old, 130-foot wooden-decked vessel berthed near the Museum of History & Industry (MOHAI) at South Lake Union.
+But Inglish said that uncertainty faded after she and several other Jensen shipwrights took a side job working with Johnson on the Swiftsure.
+The 115-year-old, 130-foot wooden-decked vessel is being restored near the Museum of History & Industry (MOHAI) at South Lake Union by Northwest Seaport, a non-profit that preserves local maritime heritage.

 As the Swifture project progressed this spring, Inglish says, she and her former colleagues realized how much they valued working together.
 They also saw how a collective structure would give them more marketing presence in Seattle and let them take on larger projects.

-Note: This article has been updated to indicate that the Swiftsure is being restored by Northwest Seaport.